Quantum-Suite/QuantumTS/README.md

 different parts of the framework in order to enhance the speed of the application and maintain consitency in the dependencies of the Application.

+More Tools, API and a CLI are coming soon to the project

 ## Examples

 ```ts